 The Van Westendorp pricing method asks a series of questions to respondents to identify critical psychological price points.
-It helps understand consumers' purchase power and how much they're willing to pay.
+The survey question helps understand consumers' purchase power and how much they're willing to pay.
+Companies can narrow down on the appropriate price of their product or service because the results they collect are from the real-world market.
 Van Westerdorp's pricing question is an advanced question type used in surveys to create a better pricing strategy.

-Van Westendorp survey highlights the range of prices the customers are comfortable with and any change in their interest if the price falls out of it.
-It can be specifically useful if the marketer is planning a pricing change, or wants to learn more about consumers' perceptions of their products vs. competitors' products.
+Peter van Westendorp, a Dutch economist, developed the Van Westendorp survey question to highlight the range of prices the customers are comfortable with.
+The survey captures the change in their interest if the price falls.
+The price sensitivity survey question can be specifically useful if the marketer plans a pricing change, or wants to learn more about consumers' perceptions of their products vs. competitors' products.

 Consider a consumer goods company that wants to launch a new product in the market.
-They can research on what price customers are willing to pay for a fixed set of product features.
+They can research what price customers are willing to pay for a fixed set of product features using the Van Westendorp index.
 The survey results will highlight the prices for a product that will help meet the company its sales target.

-Organizations can also use this model to find out the just noticeable difference in the price while other attributes are kept constant.
-Van Westerndorp Price Sensitivity Analysis (PSA) can find out what change in price is acceptable to customers corresponding to change in features.
-It may happen that people might value features more as compared to the price.
+Organizations can also use this open-ended question to discover the just noticeable difference in the price while other attributes are kept constant.
+Van Westerndorp Price Sensitivity Analysis (PSA) can determine what change in price is acceptable to customers corresponding to change in features.
+People might value features more as compared to the price.
 In such a case, they might ignore the slight increase in the price.
 However, if the customers are too price-sensitive, they might notice even a slight increase in price.
 If this change is not acceptable to them, they might switch to competitors.

-The Van Westendorp pricing model asks four questions:
+The Van Westendorp pricing research model asks four questions:

 You can also set a custom report label and scale type.
-To share the survey report, you can share the report link with others or use a link to embed the report on your website.
+To share the survey report, you can share the report link with others or use a link to embed it on your website.
 You can also download it in the form of excel.Analyzing responses of Van Westendorp question

 You can analyze the survey results on the dashboard and report.

 Between PMC and PME is the Range of Acceptable Prices, which can be used by market researchers to decide the optimal price.
-This range of price also implies the price expected by consumers.
+This range of price also implies the rate expected by consumers.